International Therapy Examination Council

 The International Therapy Examination Council (ITEC) is an international examination board offering a variety of qualifications worldwide.

-ITEC provides over 35 qualifications that are UK government accredited by the Office of the Qualifications and Examination Regulator (OFQUAL), on behalf of the Department for Innovation, Universities and Skills (DIUS), and are registered on the National Qualifications Framework in the UK.
-These ITEC qualifications attract funding from the Learning and Skills Council.
+ITEC provides over 35 qualifications that are UK government accredited by the Office of the Qualifications and Examination Regulator (OFQUAL), DIUS was abolished in 2009; this wording should not be used for iTEC's current regulatory status, and are registered on the National Qualifications Framework in the UK.
+The Learning and Skills Council was abolished in 2010, so this is not a current statement.

-ITEC qualifications are supported by industry and are easily transportable nationally and internationally.
+iTEC qualifications are internationally recognised, but recognition and acceptance depend on the country, employer and relevant professional requirements.

-ITEC has ensured that best practice in the work place has been reflected in the syllabus for each qualification and each has been linked to the relevant job role, as well as ensuring that the syllabus reflects the required level of knowledge and skill needed for a practicing therapist.
+iTEC develops qualifications with input from sector experts and consults global employers and industry influencers and each has been linked to the relevant job role, as well as ensuring that the syllabus reflects the required level of knowledge and skill needed for a practicing therapist.

 The history of ITEC

 Dr William Arnould-Taylor founded the company in 1947.
 In 1973 it became known as ITEC.
 Jane Foulston (formerly a lecturer and International ITEC Examiner) took over as Director in 1998.

 Jane has continued to develop the ITEC examination system which sets the highest standards of quality and education in the beauty, complementary and sports sectors.
 ITEC has strong links with employers worldwide who understand the level of knowledge and skills achieved by an ITEC qualified therapist.